modern-influence-of-ancient-warriors

 The All Blacks rugby team's pre-match haka is the most visible expression of warrior heritage on the global stage.
 The team performs either Ka Mate or the more recently composed Kapa o Pango (2005), which explicitly references the warrior spirit: "Kapa o Pango, whakatu ngā rau / Ko te toa, ko te toa, e" (The team in black, the feathers stand tall / The warrior, the warrior, yes).
 This tradition not only intimidates opponents but also instils a sense of national pride in spectators.
 Young New Zealanders grow up watching the haka and often learn it at school, embedding the warrior ethos from an early age.

 Beyond rugby, Maori warrior concepts appear in netball, cricket, league, and even Olympic ceremonies.
 The use of taiaha in formal welcomes and the widespread adoption of moko among athletes further reinforce the connection between sport and warrior tradition.
+Silver Ferns netball captain Ameliaranne Ekenasio, for example, has spoken about how her moko connects her to her ancestors and gives her strength on the court.

 Military and National Ceremonies